Skip to main content

 • 720 and higher - excellent credit

-A FICO score considers five different categories from the credit reports (the percentages show the influence of the factor on your overall score).
+A FICO score considers five different categories from the credit reports (the percentages show the factor's influence on your overall score).

 • 35% - your payment history.
 Whether or not you have paid past credit amounts on time.